 It slows down activity and one result of this is to remain calm.

-Too much stress, glutamate, and histamine can all eat up GABA in the brain.
+Too much stress, glutamate, inflammation, and/or histamine can all eat up GABA in the brain.

-Benzo's directly boosted levels of GABA as their primary weapon against GABA (see CBD versus benzos here).
+Benzo's directly boosted levels of GABA (till tolerance goes the other way) as their primary weapon against GABA (see CBD versus benzos here).

 See our article on comparing CBD and anxiety medication.

 There is considerable evidence that dysfunction of GABA(A) receptors plays an important role in the pathophysiology of panic disorder.

 It's a workhorse across the brain and body with many different effects.